showandtell/ShowAndTell/README.md

 Show & Tell is all client side JavaScript.
 There is no server component or AJAX so you can download and open it from your filesystem.

-I plan to make this tool easy to extend with new widgets and configure for other use cases (e.g. creating surveys)
+I plan to eventually make this tool easy to extend with new widgets and configure for other use cases (e.g. creating surveys)

 Exporters take the deck object array and emit something.